AbhigyaKrishna/AbhigyaKrishna.github.io/_posts/2025-11-06-Api-Showdown-Rest-vs-GraphQL-vs-Soap.md

 ---
 layout: post
-title: API Showdown — REST vs GraphQL vs SOAP
+title: API Showdown - REST vs GraphQL vs SOAP
-description: Choosing the right API style for your app: differences, trade-offs and a practical case study.
+description: Choosing the right API style for your app - differences, trade-offs and a practical case study.
 date: 2025-11-06 09:00 +0530
+image: "/images/post-assets/api-showdown.webp"
 tags: [APIs, REST, GraphQL, SOAP]
-image: "/images/post-assets/api-showdown.webp"
 ---

-# API Showdown — REST vs GraphQL vs SOAP
+# API Showdown - REST vs GraphQL vs SOAP

 > How your client talks to the server shapes everything from UX to network costs.

 Data is involved in every part of modern web and mobile applications: user profiles, product lists, feeds, and settings.
 The protocol you choose for client ↔ server communication directly influences performance, developer ergonomics and how easy it is to evolve your system.
-Here I compare three common approaches — REST, GraphQL and SOAP — explain their trade‑offs, and give practical guidance on when to pick each.
+Here I compare three common approaches - REST, GraphQL and SOAP - explain their trade‑offs, and give practical guidance on when to pick each.

 ## What is REST?